SAP/openui5-docs/docs/Integrating_the_Rules_in_OPA_Tests_cfabbd4.md

 ***

+The Support Assistant can be used in OPA tests to check if there are issues in the different states of the application.
+To do that, you need to use the Support Assistant OPA extension.
+This extension is available as of version 1.48.
+It provides three assertions:

 -   `noRuleFailures` - Analyzes the current state of the application, and if errors are found, the assertion will fail.
 A non-mandatory `options` object can be passed to the assertion containing the following properties:

     -   `failOnAnyIssues (boolean)` - Determines if the assertion should fail if issues of *any* severity type are found.